StrongLoop-Evangelists/loopback-jeopardy-mongo-bluemix/README.md

 # Jeopardy API with LoopBack and MongoDB

-### An example repo to demonstrate how to set up an easy API with LoopBack, MongoDB, and IBM's Bluemix.
+### Set up an easy API with LoopBack, MongoDB, and IBM's Bluemix.

+You will need:

 ##### Local Development

-You will need:
 1. Node (version 6.6 or higher)
 2. NPM (version 3.10 or higher)
 3. LoopBack cli